Virtual Currency (including cryptocurrency, virtual assets, and "value that substitutes for currency")

 Conclusion

 Of course, this is not legal or consulting advice, nor is it tailored to your circumstances, and this area is evolving rapidly.
-While we are disclaiming, let's mention that this is not investment advice either.
+Let's disclaim some more to say this is not investment advice either.
 Some of this is simply my opinion, and I have been wrong before (I never would have predicted this cryptocurrency boom).

 Resources